aminesdev/aminesdev/README.md

 # Hi, I'm Amine!

-I'm a Computer Science student and a Software Developer.
-I enjoy building applications.
+I'm a Computer Science student and a Software Developer, and i enjoy building applications.